GDI512/void-test/README.md

 # How to use

-See [wiki](https://github.com/GDI512/void-test/wiki) for a tutorial and API reference.
+See [wiki](https://github.com/GDI512/void-test/wiki) for an outdated tutorial and API reference.
+Real documentation is WIP.